 InMail is a helpful way to communicate with leads directly in LinkedIn.
 There’s also a chance that they may receive less InMail than emails.
 The most effective way to use InMail is to complete a full review of the lead’s profile and send an InMail speaking to any updates they’ve shared recently.

 - Optimize LinkedIn Profile

 What’s better than meeting people…meeting the right people.
 LinkedIn Sales Navigator helps you to do that and will help you to fine tune your sales strategy, which leads to business growth.
-It’s a tool worth incorporating into your business.
+This is just one of the ways that LinkedIn can benefit marketing efforts, so this tool is definitely worth incorporating into your business’s digital strategy.